MicrosoftDocs/entra-docs/docs/includes/conditional-access-policy-user-risk.md

 1. Unblock the user.

 > [!TIP]
-> You might need to have two policies for a period of time while deploying passwordless credentials.
+> You might need to have two policies for a period of time while deploying passwordless methods.
 > - One that allows self-remediation for those not using passwordless methods.
 > - Another that blocks passwordless users at high risk.